 \lhead[ \thepage\fancyplain{}\leftmark]{}\rhead[]{\fancyplain{}\rightmark \thepage}

-For such kind of ordinal response $Y$ with $J$ categories and $d$ predictors ${\mathbf x}=(x_1, \ldots, x_d)^T$, the most popular model in practice was the {\it proportional odds model} (also known as {\it cumulative logit model}, see \cite{agresti2005} for a detailed review). \cite{pmcc1980} extended it into the {\it cumulative link model} (also known as {\it ordinal regression model})
+For such kind of ordinal response $Y$ with $J$ categories and $d$ predictors ${\mathbf x}=(x_1, \ldots, x_d)^T$, the most popular model in practice was first the {\it proportional odds model} (also known as {\it cumulative logit model}, see \cite{agresti2005} for a detailed review). \cite{pmcc1980} extended it to the {\it cumulative link model} (also known as {\it ordinal regression model})

-where $g$ is a general link function.
-The proportional odds model is a special case when $g$ is the logit link.
-Nevertheless, link functions other than logit may fit some experiments better.
+where $g$ is a general link function, with the proportional odds model as a special case when $g$ is the logit link.
 Examples include the complementary log-log link for the polysilicon deposition study (see Example~\ref{industrialexample}) and the cauchit link for the toxicity study (see Example~\ref{d=1J=3m=5example}).
-In this paper, we adopt the cumulative link model (\ref{clm}).
+We adopt the cumulative link model (\ref{clm}).

-When there are only two categories ($J=2$), the cumulative link model (\ref{clm}) is essentially a generalized linear model for binary data \citep{pmcc1989, dobson2008}.
-For optimal designs under generalized linear models, there is a growing body of literature (see \cite{khuri2006}, \cite{atkinson2007}, \cite{stufken2012} and references therein).
-In this case, it is known that the minimum number of experimental settings required by a nondegenerate Fisher information matrix is $d+1$, which equals the number of parameters \citep{fedorov1972, ym2014}.
+When there are only two categories ($J=2$), the cumulative link model (\ref{clm}) is essentially a generalized linear model for binary data (McCullagh and Nelder (1989); Dobson and Barnett (2008)).
+For optimal designs under generalized linear models, there is a growing body of literature (see \cite{khuri2006}, \cite{atkinson2007}, \cite{stufken2012}, and references therein).
+In this case, it is known that the minimum number of experimental settings required by a nondegenerate Fisher information matrix is $d+1$, which equals the number of parameters (\cite{fedorov1972, ym2014}).
 A design with the least number of experimental settings, known as a {\it minimally supported design}, is of practical significance with a specified regression model due to the cost of changing settings.
-It is also known that the experimental units should be uniformly assigned when a minimally supported design is adopted for binary response or under a univariate generalized linear model \citep{ym2014}.
+It is also known that the experimental units should be uniformly assigned when a minimally supported design is adopted for binary response, or under a univariate generalized linear model (\cite{ym2014}).